 EcoVillage in Ithaca, N.Y., (its street address, appropriately, is Rachel Carson Way), is a large co-housing, independent living community with an unusually strong commitment to living green.
 “The whole reason that we started this community was to demonstrate how to live more sustainable lifestyles and to put some very good working models on the ground so that people could come visit and get inspired and take home good ideas to their own communities,” says Liz Walker, EcoVillage’s Executive Director.

-Now in its 24th year, EcoVillage is comprised of three neighborhoods.
-When the newest section is fully occupied later this year, 230 people will live there, about one-quarter of them over 60.
+Now in its 27th year, EcoVillage is comprised of three neighborhoods; 230 people live there, about one-quarter of them over 60.
 Eighty percent of the new housing is wheelchair-accessible, something the community hadn’t considered building when its founders were younger.
-Currently, homes are available for rent starting at $450 a month and for sale starting at $97,000.
+Currently, homes listed on the site are available for rent for $1,400 and $1,575 a month and for sale for $305,000.

 “We’re aiming at affordability, accessibility and sustainability,” says Walker.
 “These goals can be in conflict with each other, so we’re trying for a happy medium.”